 We're all susceptible to foot and ankle injuries, but we can reduce our risk for them by wearing properly fitting shoes that conform to the natural shape of our feet.
 In selecting shoes, keep this basic principle of good fit in mind: Your feet should never be forced to conform to the shape of a pair of shoes.

-Although style is often a key consideration in choosing a pair of shoes, the most important quality to look for in shoes-from a practical standpoint-is durable construction that will protect your feet and keep them comfortable.
-Shoes that do not fit can cause bunions, corns, calluses, hammertoes and other disabling foot disorders.
+Although style is often a key consideration in choosing a pair of shoes, the most important quality to look for in shoes — from a practical standpoint — is durable construction that will protect your feet and keep them comfortable.

 Recommendations for Footwear

-The American Academy of Orthopaedic Surgeons has developed tips to help people reduce their risk of foot problems.
+The American Academy of Orthopaedic Surgeons has developed the tips below to help people reduce their risk of foot problems:

 - Have both feet measured every time you purchase shoes.
 Your foot size increases as you get older.

 - Women should not wear a shoe with a heel higher than 2-1/4 inches.
 If you do need to wear a high-heeled shoe for work or a social event one day, it is best to wear a low-heeled shoe the next day.

 - Try on new shoes at the end of the day.
 Your feet normally swell and become larger after standing or sitting during the day.

 - Shoes should be fitted carefully to your heel as well as your toes.